The ip access-list command options and arguments

 The 'show running-config' command

-This command displays all running configurations.
-You can use this command to view ACLs and the interfaces on which they are activated.
+This command displays running configurations.
+You can use this command to view ACLs and the interfaces that have ACL configurations.
 The following code block shows the sample output of this command.

 Router#